pascalandy/dummy/dummy.md

 Of that continues to link the article anonymously modern art freud inferred.
 Eventually primitive brothel scene with a distinction.
 The Enlightenment criticized from the history.

-Think about all the fucking possibilities.
-Never let your guard down by thinking you’re fucking good enough.
-Don’t worry about what other people fucking think!

 Nothing of value comes to you without fucking working at it.
-To go partway is easy, but mastering anything requires hard fucking work.
+Mastering anything requires hard fucking work.
 You are not your fucking work.
 You are not your fucking work.

 ## section 23